InformaticsMatters/bandr/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/informaticsmatters/bandr/badge)](https://www.codefactor.io/repository/github/informaticsmatters/bandr)

-This project contains a backup container image definition that can be used as Kubernetes `CronJob` jobs to backup using configurable hourly, daily, weekly and monthly strategies.
+This project contains a backup container image definition that can be used as a Kubernetes `CronJob` to backup PostgreSQL (or MYSQL) using configurable hourly, daily, weekly and monthly strategies.

-There is also a recovery image definition that can be used as an OpenShift `Job` in order to list and/or recover the latest backup or a specific backup.
+There is also a recovery image that can be used as a Kubernetes `Job` in order to list and/or recover the latest backup or a specific backup.

 The images support PostgreSQL and MySQL databases, controlled by environment variables.

-Both images are available on the Docker hub.
+Images are built and published automatically using GitHub Actions.

 >   The image is built with PostgreSQL 13.